 What makes us the way we are?
 Why are some people predisposed to be overweight?
 How is it that some of us are prone to Type 2 diabetes?

-One of the research objectives of the lab is to understand how placental-insufficiency during pregnancy alters the offspring's beta-cell function and susceptibility to Type 2 diabetes and to identify the mechanistic link between beta-cell programming and sensitivity to cellular stress involving ER stress, oxidative stress, autophagy and mitochondrial stress in chronic hyperglycemia and hyperlipidemia conditions.
-A second major research objective involves studying the roles of (OGT), a nutrient-sensing protein, in beta-cell development, function, and plasticity.
-A third research aim is to understand how OGT and N-methyl-D-aspartate receptor (also known as NMDAR) regulates insulin secretion using patch-clamp electrophysiology.
+One research objectives of the lab is to understand how placental-insufficiency induced by multiple factors (maternal obesity, diabetes, or preeclampsia) during pregnancy alters the adult offspring's beta-cell function and susceptibility to diabetes and to identify the mechanistic link between beta-cell programming and sensitivity to cellular stress involving ER stress, oxidative stress, autophagy and mitochondrial stress in chronic hyperglycemia and hyperlipidemia conditions.
+A second objective involves studying the roles of mTOR and OGT in beta-cell development, function, and regeneration.
+We use a diverse range of techniques from epigenetics, electrophysiology, biochemistry, molecular approaches in vitro to whole animal in vivo phenotyping of glucose metabolism and beta-cell function.

 Mr. Brian Akhaphong is Minnesota made.
 As a former undergrad in IBP Physiology, he worked on the effects of hypertension during pregnancy or preeclampsia on beta-cell development and function in the offspring.
 He is continuing this work as a post-baccalaureate junior scientist, and expanding on the impact of placental insufficiency in maternal programming of obesity and type 2 diabetes.
 Outside of the lab, he likes to play with his two needy cats, Reginold and Pooksi.
-Mr. Akhaphong is supported by a two-year Award from NIH, and he hopes to start medical school in the fall of 2020.
+Mr. Akhaphong is supported by a two-year Award from NIH, and he hopes to pursue graduate school/medical school.
 October 1, 2015- present.

 Mr. Nicklas Damberg graduated as a Biology student at the University of Minnesota.
 Nicklas and Ms. Amber Lockridge worked together to assess bihormonal cell number in multiple projects.
 He was a UROP student in 2018.
 He is looking forward to applying to medical school this summer!
 September 2016- October 2019